ryan-mcclue/musings/consumption.md

 Size of transistor approaching size of atom, so Moore's law ending

 Relatively low-pressure can get high force if over a large area

+Such large nuclei of uranium, plutonium make nuclei unstable.
+Isotopes (different neutrons) can be more radioactive than others Half-life is exponentially decreasing constant (uranium into lead in 4.5billion years)

+Diesal more efficient and no sparkplug, but heavy engine, so not in high-performance